 December, 2003: The Founder and Managing Broker of Forsalebyweb.com, Kosol Sek, was frustrated by the slow and high cost of selling real estate.
 He invented a system of generating offers using the Acronym PROCESS: Pricing, response, offers, conversion, escalation, safety, systemize.
 Title: Listed home vs. selling PROCESS : which one is right for you?
 Filed and Registered at United States Copyright Office under TXu001187679 / 2004-07-14.

-Unfortunately, in the early days of the internet, the process ( and everything ) was S-L-O-W and required significant time and training to execute and was available only to highly skilled real estate brokers and investors in the United States, Australia, New Zealand, and Canada.
+Unfortunately, in the early days of the internet, the process ( and everything else ) was S-L-O-W and required significant time and training to execute and was available only to highly skilled real estate brokers and investors in the United States, Australia, New Zealand, and Canada.

 2004: Continued frustration by the traditional home selling process and confusing commission models, the PROCESS began to integrate technology to work for consumers.